 The quotation has been cited in print since at least February 9, 1954, when it was “overheard on the street.”
 A few days later, Teamsters Union President Dave Beck (1894-1993) used the definition of recession and depression in widely reprinted speeches.
 Beck certainly popularized the quotation and possibly said it first.

 “When you tighten your belt, it’s a recession; when you have no belt, it’s a depression” was cited in the 1930s.
 A similar phrase—“A correction is when you lose money and a bear market is when I lose money”—has been cited in print since 2005.
+“Minor surgery is surgery that happens to someone else” is another similarly themed expression.

 The Yale Book of Quotations